Biomedical Science for Osteopathy 5

 For Melbourne campuses

-The common conditions presentation requires students to work collaboratively and present a common condition affecting the head, cervical or lumbar spine in class.
-The multi station practical exam assesses students' knowledge of anatomy using specimens, histology slides and models explored in their laboratory classes as well as related biomechanical considerations and musculoskeletal conditions.
-The tests evaluate key concepts of anatomy, biomechanics, serious conditions and common conditions and provide weekly feedback to students throughout the block.
+The case analysis will require students to work collaboratively on a case involving a condition affecting the head.
+The in-person multi station practical exam assesses students' knowledge of anatomy using specimens and models explored in their laboratory classes as well as related biomechanical considerations and musculoskeletal conditions.
+The final test evaluates key concepts of anatomy, biomechanics, serious conditions and common conditions.

 |